meicale/Interception-Tools/README.md

 Calling `udevmon` with this configuration sets it to launch the given command for whatever device that responds to `KEY_X` or `KEY_Y`.
 It will monitor for any device that is already attached or that gets attached.
-When executing the task the `$DEVNODE` environment variable is set to the path of the matching device.
+The `$DEVNODE` environment variable is set to the path of the matching device.

 To only match devices that produce _all the given events_ instead of just _any of the given events_, you do: